Picture this. It’s the middle of a busy day, and you’re starving for lunch. But you forgot to pack anything for lunch.

 You can order a baconator cheeseburger with a half pound of fresh, never frozen beef, American cheese, and six pieces of bacon.

 Just be sure to hold the bun and sauce on any burger you order to keep it low-carb.
-This particular sandwich comes with mayo and ketchup, so you’ll want to hold both of these condiments as they contain added sugars, vegetable oils, and empty calories.
+This particular sandwich comes with mayo and ketchup.
+You’ll want to hold both of these condiments as they contain added sugars, vegetable oils, and empty calories.

 Wendy’s offers a variety of so-called fresh salads, which is great to see on the menu of any fast-food restaurant.
 But be careful because many of these salads contain ingredients that could sabotage your ketogenic diet.